JRN-2017/Week4CourseWork/tidydata/codebook.md

 # Code Book
-## This Code book summarizes the variables in every obeservation in the file tidy.txt
+* This code book summarizes the resulting data fields in tidy.txt.
-## There are three parts in this tidy.txt
-* Identifiers
-* Measurements
-* Activities
-## They are detailes as below.
+* This file has three items

-# Identifiers
+Item 1 Identifiers
-* subject - Its the Id of the test Subject
+ * subject - The ID of the subject
-* activity - Its the type of activity the subject performed while the below measurements were taken
+ * activity - The type of activity the subject was oerforming while takeing the measurements Item 2  Measurements

-# Measurements
 * tBodyAccMeanX
 * tBodyAccMeanY
 * tBodyAccMeanZ